avinashok/dev-cookbook/README.md

 - `pip install pipreqs`
 - `pipreqs "<location where you want requirements to be saved>"`

+To install from within a repository (if it has setup.py)
+- `pip install - e .` (This installs the repo in 'editable' mode.

 ## PEP8 Checking in code
 ### Checking intendation of python script
 First install Flake8 package (`pip install Flake8`)